heyi-han/heyi-han.github.io/src/content/blog/empathy_in_power.md

 ---
 title: "Empathy in Power"
 description: "Exploring how empathy and representation shape leadership and social equity through research at Rutgers University.
-Collaborated on Women’s Representation and Compassionate Policy Making under Professor Pengjun Zhang, designing interview questions for female mayors and presenting findings on gendered leadership and compassionate governance at SPAA."
+Collaborated on Women’s Representation and Compassionate Policy Making under Professor Pengju Zhang, designing interview questions for female mayors and presenting findings on gendered leadership and compassionate governance at SPAA."
 pubDate: "Sep 06 2022"
 heroImage: "/empathy_in_power_1.jpg"
 tags: ["Leadership Studies", "Gender and Politics", "Empathy in Leadership", "Social Change", "Youth Perspective in Governance", "Public Speaking"]